- Our Garden Center

 For all of the reasons above, it’s obvious why lavender is one of our favorite perennials.

-Here are some of the lavender varieties stocked at Meadows Farms.
-Please note that not all stores carry every variety, so please call your local Meadows Farms for availability.
+Here are some of the lavender varieties that we generally have available at the Great Big Greenhouse.
+Please note that not every variety is available throughout the season, so please call us for availability info.